dbohdan/jimhttp/README.md

 ```
 # Requirements

-Compile the latest Jim Tcl from the Git repository.
-The current stable release
+Compile Jim Tcl 0.76 or later from the Git repository.
+Previous stable
-(0.75) or earlier releases will not work.
+releases (0.75 or earlier) will not work.
 You will need an SQLite3 development
 package (`libsqlite3-dev` on Debian/Ubuntu, `libsqlite3x-devel` on Fedora).

 ```sh